Chakras are the new age trend; you probably have seen pictures representing each of them. But, do you know that the geometric figures are yantras?

-Yantra for the throat chakra
+Yantra for the Throat Chakra

 Vishuddi or throat chakra is a sixteen petalled violet lotus.
 It’s located at the throat/neck area, and its element is Ether.

-In Sanskrit, Vishunddhi means purification or cleansing.
+In Sanskrit, Vishuddhi means purification or cleansing.

 The throat chakra is in charge of all areas of communication, speaking the truth and self-expression.